open-component-model/ocm/docs/reference/ocm_get_components.md

 Get lists all component versions specified, if only a component is specified all versions are listed.

-If the repository option is specified, the given names are interpreted relative to the specified repository using the syntax
+If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax

 <center><code>&lt;component>[:&lt;version>]</code></center>

-If no <code>repo</code> option is specified the given names are interpreted as located OCM component version references:
+If no <code>--repo</code> option is specified the given names are interpreted as located OCM component version references:

 <center><code>[&lt;repo type>::]&lt;host>[:&lt;port>][/&lt;base path>]//&lt;component>[:&lt;version>]</code></center>